cytopia/check_php/README.md

                          nagios warning/error if the configuration does not match.
                          Use multiple times to check against multiple configurations.
                          Example: -c "date.timezone" w -c "Europe/Berlin" e

+  -p <path>              [optional] Define the path to the PHP binary that shall be used.
+                         If no value is given, the current user's default PHP version will be checked.
+                         Example: -p "/usr/bin/php"

   -v                     Be verbose (Show PHP Version and Zend Engine Version)